ctp-eos/ctp-eos/README.md

 What will be YOUR PART to play into the coming CTP Age? *Get involved TODAY!!!
 Via C-domain!*

+### The temporal barriers have been crossed!

+NOW IT IS TIME TO CONNECT OUR WORLD TO OUR NEW EMERGING BETTER & BRIGHTER FUTURE VIA CTP, CTP ENERGY, C-DOMAIN, & THE CTPSCI SCIENCES!!!

 ### SEEKING PROJECT SPONSORS AND DONORS